MILL5/pineapple/README.md

 We plan to offer Pineapple in two flavors.

-1) A NuGet library downloadable as a .NET Core library known as M5.Common [Available]
+1) A NuGet library downloadable as a .NET Core library known asPineapple.Common [Available]
 2) A Shared Class library of internal classes which can be embedded into your assemblies [Planned]

 Initial Release